rocketjumpzone/rocketjump.zone/source/blog/2021-11-11-xonotic-competitive-edition-fund.html.markdown

 + **Why not make it for Xonotic itself?**
-Last release was 4 years ago and we have no control over it.
-We also wouldn't be able to add features suitable for Esports.
 We can ensure you all new assets will be back-ported to the official Xonotic game.

 <hr>